Govt to support indigenously developed Cancer radiation technology: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 NEW DELHI, May 25 : Government will support indigenously developed latest Cancer radiation technology in the form of high-powered Magnetron for specific use as therapy in Cancer patients.

-This was disclosed here today by Union Minister of State (Independent Charge) Ministry of Science and Technology; Minister of State (Independent Charge) Ministry of Earth Science; MoS of Prime Minister’s Office and Ministry of Personnel, Public Grievances & Pensions, Atomic Energy and Space, Dr Jitendra Singh today after the signing of an MoU between Technology Development Board (TDB) of Department of Science & Technology and M/s Panacea Medical Technologies Pvt.
+This was disclosed here today by Union Minister of State (Independent Charge) Ministry of Science and Technology; in PMO and Ministry of Personnel, Public Grievances & Pensions, Atomic Energy and Space, Dr Jitendra Singh today after the signing of an MoU between Technology Development Board (TDB) of Department of Science & Technology and M/s Panacea Medical Technologies Pvt.
 Ltd., Bangalore to provide financial support for development and commercialisation of “S Band Tunable Magnetron for Particle Accelerators”.
-TDB has agreed to offer loan assistance of ₹4.87 crores, out of the total project cost of ₹9.73 crores to the company.
+TDB has agreed to offer loan assistance of ¹ 4.87 crores, out of the total project cost of ¹ 9.73 crores to the company.

 Currently, our economy is dependent on the use of imported magnetrons in various applications related to NDT, radar & other industrial applications in addition to medical applications.
 This technology can be further extended for other applications ensuring seamless supply of RF source to Medical LINAC Manufacturers across the globe.